-The addition of 5 x 1MW Caterpillar genset for back-up power generation will require supplementary capital expenses for the construction of the additional generator set.
+The addition of six (6) units (Total - 8.93MW) of Caterpillar genset for back-up power generation will require supplementary capital expenses for the construction of the additional generator set.
 The estimated total capital investment cost for the increase in power generation capacity is PhP 76,900,000.00 million.